-Parking space is limited at the park, so it is recommended to use public transportation to get there.
+Parking space is limited at the park, so it is best to use public transportation to get there.

-Both trams and buses stop nearby and by train one may exit at the Pasila Railway Station which is around 1.4 kilometres away.
+Both trams and buses stop nearby and by train, you can exit at the Pasila Railway Station which is around 1.4 kilometres away.

 The entire park area is wheelchair accessible and staff will assist patrons with limited mobility to access and enjoy the rides.